 In a tight labor market, job seekers need a more considerable incentive to apply for open positions.
-Providing a robust employee benefits package and additional perks helps your organization attract and retain employees.
+Our 2022 Employee Benefits Survey Report found that 82% of employees say an employer’s benefits package is an important factor in whether or not they accept a job.
+Therefore, a robust employee benefits package and additional perks can help your organization attract and retain employees.

-Additionally, employee health affects your profits.
-Healthy employees are often the most productive employees because they take fewer sick days and miss less work.
-Unhealthy employees and those who smoke are often the least productive due to more frequent breaks and sick days.
+Additionally, employee health affects your company's profits.
+Employees who take care of their mental health and physical wellness are often the most productive because they take fewer sick days and miss less work.
+Unhealthy employees are often the least productive due to more frequent breaks and sick days.

-Implementing a wellness program can help reduce the risk of health issues your employees face, allowing them to be more productive and engaged at work.
-Additionally, promoting healthy lifestyles can increase the overall mood of your employees, which contributes to positive company culture.
+A wellness program can help reduce your employees’ health risks, allowing them to be more productive and engaged at work.
+Additionally, promoting healthy lifestyles and wellness goals can increase the overall mood of your employees, which contributes to positive company culture.

-Wellness programs that support physical and mental health can promote illness prevention and financial wellbeing for your employees.
+Wellness programs that support physical health and mental health can promote illness prevention and financial well-being for your employees.

 What is a wellness HRA?

-The federal government allows employers to provide tax-free wellness care to their employees through an HRA.
+The federal government allows employers to cover the cost of employee wellness care, tax-free, through an HRA.
 While most premium-plus HRAs allow you to reimburse your employees for qualifying medical expenses and health insurance premiums, you can restrict HRAs to only qualifying wellness expenses.
 This is known as a wellness HRA.